-Policy EV-5: Lower-density residential areas may integrate a variety of smaller compact housing options over time.
+Lower density residential areas may integrate Promote the integration of a variety of smaller compact housing options in all areas of the neighborhood over time.

-Everest's lower-density residential areas contain many representatives of older housing stock from Kirkland's early years as a city.
-Increasingly these older, smaller homes are being replaced with newer, larger housing styles.
-As infill development continues throughout the neighborhood, incorporating smaller housing options for people at a more moderate cost is encouraged, such as accessory dwelling units, duplexes, triplexes, and cottages as allowed in all lower-density areas by the Zoning Code.
+Everest's lower density-residential areas contain many representatives of older housing stock from Kirkland's early years as a city.
+Increasingly these older, smaller single detached homes are being replaced with newer, larger housing styles.
+As infill development continues throughout the neighborhood, incorporating smaller housing options for people at a more moderate cost is encouraged, such as accessory dwelling units, duplexes, triplexes, and cottages as allowed in all lower density areas by the Zoning Code.

-Policy EV-6: Lower-density residential designations on the hillside east of Everest Park, including missing middle housing types, should be maintained as shown on the Land Use and Zoning Maps.
+Lower density residential Residential designations on the hillside east of Everest Park, including missing middle housing types, should be maintained as shown on the Land Use and Zoning Maps.

-The hillside in the eastern portion of the Everest Neighborhood contains a low-density residential land use designation.
+The hillside in the eastern portion of the Everest Neighborhood contains a low density residential land use designation of less intensity.
 Vehicular access is limited, and perhaps for this reason, there is a quiet and secluded character to this residential area.
-Due to the constraints of limited access and critical areas of geologically hazardous slopes and water courses, the eastern portion of the Everest Neighborhood should retain its low-density residential classification south of Alexander Avenue and north of Alexander Avenue and south of Everest Park.
+Due to the constraints of limited access and critical areas of geologically hazardous slopes and water courses, the eastern portion of the Everest Neighborhood should retain its low density residential classification south of Alexander Avenue and north of Alexander Avenue and south of Everest Park.
 Development should be subject to critical area and tree retention regulations contained in the Zoning Code.